 It all started on the night of December 17, 1996, at the Japanese Embassy in Lima, Peru.
-It was invaded by the MRTA (Revolutionary Movement Tupac Amaru).
-The guerrillas were calling for the release of 500 comrades who were in prison.
+It was invaded by the MRTA (Tupac Amaru Revolutionary Movement).
+The guerrillas demanded the release of 500 comrades who were imprisoned.

-The Tupac Amaru organization in Peru was virtually extinct.
-The takeover of the embassy was a demonstration that the group was still active and was planning its reconstruction.
-"Either we get our comrades free or we will die with the hostages," said the Tupac Amaru member.
+Peru's Tupac Amaru organization was virtually extinct.
+The seizure of the embassy was a demonstration that the group was still active and planning to rebuild.
+“Either we achieve the release of our comrades or we will die with the hostages,” declared Tupac member Amaru.

-The 610 people who met at the embassy for an official reception for the birthday of the Emperor of Japan Akihito, hostages were taken.
-This was one of the most impressive kidnappings in history, because it lasted an incredible 126 days.
-It was second only to the 444-day occupation of the US Embassy in Tehran, Iran.
+The 610 people gathered at the embassy for an official reception on the birthday of the Emperor of Japan Akihito, hostages were taken.
+This was one of the most impressive kidnappings in history, as it lasted an incredible 126 days.
+Second only to the occupation of the US embassy in Tehran, Iran, which lasted 444 days.

-It was all over when police and military invaded the Japanese ambassador's home and released the remaining 72 hostages.
-All 14 Tupac Amaru guerrillas were slaughtered.
-Unfortunately, hostage Carlos Giusti, a Supreme Court judge, was killed along with two soldiers.
+It all ended when police and military invaded the Japanese ambassador's home and freed the remaining 72 hostages.
+All 14 Tupac Amaru guerrillas were shot down.
+Unfortunately, the hostage Carlos Giusti, judge of the Supreme Court, was killed along with two soldiers.
 5 other hostages were injured.

-80 agents broke into the embassy to rescue the hostages at exactly 3:30 pm.
-They were equipped with bulletproof vest, President Alberto Fujimori accompanied everything on the spot.
-He said the hostages were released “safe and sound" on a 40-minute mission.
+80 agents invaded the embassy to rescue the hostages at exactly 3:30 pm.
+They were equipped with bulletproof vests, President Alberto Fujimori accompanied everything on the spot.
+He said the hostages were released “safe and sound” in a mission that lasted 40 minutes.

-One guerrilla claims that four of the youngest kidnappers tried to surrender, but were still killed by the military.
-President Fujimori confirmed the casualty figures and said that "there was no other way" to resolve the situation.
+A guerrilla fighter claims that four of the younger kidnappers tried to surrender but were still killed by the military.
+President Fujimori confirmed the casualty figures and said there was "no other way" to resolve the situation.

-The guerrillas who invaded the embassy played soccer daily.
-The military took advantage of this occasion and invaded the embassy through a tunnel.
+The guerrillas who invaded the embassy played football/soccer daily.
+The military took advantage of this opportunity and invaded the embassy through a tunnel.
 Ambassador Jorge Gumucio said that the hostages had been warned in advance that there would be military intervention.

-Among the freed hostages were two Peruvian ministers, the ambassadors of Japan and Bolivia, 23 other Japanese citizens and several Peruvians, including President Fujimori's brother.
+Among the freed hostages were two Peruvian ministers, the ambassadors of Japan and Bolivia, 23 other Japanese nationals and several Peruvians, among them President Fujimori's brother.

-The guerrilla leader was Néstor Cerpa Cartolini, behind only Víctor Polay Campos, the group's founder.
-O Túpac Amaru Revolutionary Movement was founded in 1984, inspired by other leftist guerrillas from countries in the region.
+The leader of the guerrillas was Néstor Cerpa Cartolini, second only to Víctor Polay Campos, the founder of the group.
+O Túpac Amaru Revolutionary Movement was founded in 1984, inspired by other leftist guerrillas in countries in the region.

-This was the historic event involving Japan and Peru.
-In case you don't know, Peru has a good relationship with the Japanese and has received many immigrants.
-Peruvians can even entering Japan without a visa, thanks to the good relations that the Japanese president provided by governing the turkey.
+That was the historic event involving Japan and Peru.
+In case you didn't know, Peru has a good relationship with the Japanese and has received many immigrants.
+Peruvians can even enter Japan without a visa, thanks to the good relations that the Japanese president provided by governing turkey.